 All you have to do is wait for one of those deals where they give you 50,000 miles after you spend 500 dollars or something like that.
 It a pretty easy way to get a free flight.

 I’ve bought many tickets using miles I’ve accumulated with my cards.
-In fact, back in 2011 when we flew to France, I purchased 4 of our tickets using miles.
+Back in 2011 when we flew to France, I purchased 4 of our tickets using miles.

 That alone saved us almost 4,000 dollars for doing nothing more than spending and buying things like I normally would.
 Try it and watch the points add up.
 Easy!